SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/publish-subscribe.md

 Message message = subscriber.receive();
 ~~~

-If you execute the `TopicSubscriber.java` program, it will block at the `subscriber.receive()` call util a message is received.
+If you execute the `TopicSubscriber.java` program, it will block at the `subscriber.receive()` call until a message is received.
 Now if you execute the `TopicPublisher.java` that publishes a message, the `TopicSubscriber.java` program will resume and print out the received message.

 ## Summarizing